jlbali/typescript_node_react_crud/README.md

     - ToDos got broken, with no token indication.
 FIXED.
     - Improve the layout and design of ToDoS.
 FIXED.
 - CRUD for Users.
+    - Add Role to User.
+    - All regarding to role is absent in user.
+Cannot test all the functionality without this.